Forest and Conservation Workers

 Listening skills.
 Forest and conservation workers must give full attention to what their superiors are saying.
 They must understand the instructions they are given before performing tasks.

 Physical stamina.
 Forest and conservation workers plant trees and repeatedly perform a variety of physical tasks.
 They also must be able to walk long distances through densely wooded areas and carry heavy equipment with them.

 To advance their careers and become forest and conservation technicians or foresters, forest and conservation workers usually need an associate's or bachelor's degree in forestry or a related field.

-The median annual wage for forest and conservation workers was $26,190 in May 2015.
+The median annual wage for forest and conservation workers is $30,550.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $18,870, and the highest 10 percent earned more than $46,660.
+The lowest 10 percent earned less than $25,850, and the highest 10 percent earned more than $47,090.

-There is likely to be an increase in wildfires caused by unpredictable climate conditions and overgrown vegetation on forest lands, which would in turn increase the fire suppression activities of forest and conservation workers.
-Most employment growth for forest and conservation workers is likely to be in state-owned forest lands.
-As more people continue to build homes in western forests, there will be greater need for workers to protect those areas from fire dangers.
+However, a rise in the number of wildfires may create some demand for the fire suppression activities of forest and conservation workers, especially in state-owned forest lands.
+As more people continue to build homes in western forests, there will be a need for workers to protect those areas from fires.

 A portion of the information on this page is used by permission of the U.S. Department of Labor.